(Pictures to follow soon)

 A major requirement of this process is to make sure that the neck & fingerboard are in their final position i.e the neck has been glued into the pocket of the guitar body, all the way down the pocket as far as it can go.

-Because a Set-In Neck is glued into the pocket of the body instead of bolted (more on that in this blog post), we are unable to pre-drill these holes for you & thus you will need to manually determine where to drill these bridge & tailpiece holes.
+Because a Set-In Neck is glued into the pocket of the body instead of bolted (more on that in this blog post), we are unable to pre-drill these holes for you & thus you will need to manually determine where to drill these bridge & tailpiece holes once the neck is set.
 Set-In Neck guitars are known to be a more difficult build for this very reason.

 You're going to start by placing a long ruler (the longer the better) along the side of the fretboard & down the body of the guitar.
-Draw lines with a pencil along the inside of the ruler thus creating an extension of the neck.
+Draw lines with a pencil along the inside of the ruler on the body and beyond the neck, thus creating an extension of the neck dotted onto the body.
 Do this on both sides of the fretboard.
 If you have already finished the guitar then apply some masking tape to the body before adding the pencil lines.
 If the wood is still raw & you plan on painting it, then there is no harm in drawing on the wood itself.

-It's also good to note that the useful part of a guitar string is the part between the string nut at the top of the guitar neck & where the string bends over the bridge saddle towards the bottom of the guitar.
-This length is essentially your scale length.
+It is also good to note that the useful area of a guitar string is the part between the string nut at the top of the guitar neck & where the string bends over the bridge saddle towards the bottom of the guitar.
+The length nut to saddle is essentially your scale length.
 We do not measure the string length though because there might be slight variances due to saddle positioning.
 Instead, we measure along the surface of the guitar.

 If this length from the nut to the 12th fret is for example 32 cm's (12.59 inches), then measure 32 cm's from the 12th fret down the body of the guitar and place the bridge at the end of the ruler in its correct position & with the saddles as close to the end of the ruler as possible.
 This is where the strings will bend over the saddle.